 Definitions

-- n.
-A Native American confederacy inhabiting New York State and originally composed of the Mohawk, Oneida, Onondaga, Cayuga, and Seneca peoples, known as the Five Nations.
+- noun A member of a Native American confederacy, known as the Iroquois League or the Iroquois Confederacy, inhabiting New York State and originally composed of the Mohawk, Oneida, Onondaga, Cayuga, and Seneca peoples, known as the Five Nations.
 After 1722 the confederacy was joined by the Tuscaroras to form the Six Nations.
-Also called Iroquois League.

-- n.
-Any or all of the languages of the Iroquois.
+- noun Any or all of the languages of the Iroquois.

-- n.
-One of a former confederation of American Indians, situated in central New York, originally composed of five tribes—the Mohawks, Oneidas, Onondagas, Cayugas, and Senecas—and hence known as the Five Nations.
-At a later time a sixth tribe, the Tuscaroras, who had migrated from North Carolina, was added.
-The name is also given to related Indian tribes occupying central and western New York and Upper Canada, and including, besides the Iroquois proper, the Hurons, the Eries, the Neutral Nation, the Andastes, etc. In this sense also known as Huron-Iroquois.
+- noun One of a former confederation of American Indians, situated in central New York, originally composed of five tribes—the Mohawks, Oneidas, Onondagas, Cayugas, and Senecas—and hence known as the Five Nations.

 - Belonging or relating to the Iroquois or their tribes, or to the Iroquois family of languages.

-- n. a family of North American Indian languages spoken by the Iroquois
+- noun a family of North American Indian languages spoken by the Iroquois

-- n. any member of the warlike North American Indian peoples formerly living in New York State; the Iroquois League were allies of the British during the American Revolution
+- noun any member of the warlike North American Indian peoples formerly living in New York State; the Iroquois League were allies of the British during the American Revolution

 Etymologies